 Equines originated in America, horses in Eurasia.

-zebras are autistic retards and barely tameable
+zebras are autistic morons and barely tameable

 Very autistic.
 They're even flightier than horses and take a lot to separate them out from the herd and to get them to calm down reliably.
 Training on top of that is a pretty big task.
 Not impossible but not worthwhile if you DO have an alternative like a domestic horse.